-Ron Schildknecht is an independent filmmaker, screenwriter and instructor working in his hometown of Louisville, Kentucky.
+Ron Schildknecht is an independent filmmaker and screenwriter working in Chicago, Illinois and Louisville, Kentucky.
 Working in both dramatic and documentary form, his body of his work often explores local history and culture.
 His film have received awards at numerous film festivals across the country and on public television.
+His first film, THE LEGEND OF THE POPE LICK MONSTER, is a cult classic.

 He also produced feature presentations for the Gheens Science Hall and Rauch Memorial Planetarium and education videos for the University of Louisville.